overflowy/imap2gmail/README.md

 ## Why

-TL;DR: As a Google Admin, I got frustrated with the Google Import Tool.
-It sucks.
-It's slow, completely opaque, and doesn't even work properly.
+TL;DR: As a Google Admin, I needed a migration tool that was fast, observable, and reliable.
+The Google Import Tool was none of those: slow, opaque, and hard to debug when it failed.

 ## Features